 As with everything, it takes a little practice.
-You might also find the Data Door Routemap on page 114 of our pocket guide useful.
+You might also find the Data Door Routemap on page 116 of our book useful.

 The most important thing is to decide which graph you need BEFORE opening Minitab! (or other similar software).
 In other words, you should be telling the software which graph you want, not the other way round!